— Tour information

 Along the way, you’ll see locations such as the Millennium Bridge, used in one of the film’s most dramatic scenes, and pass landmarks like St Paul’s Cathedral and the Thames, which form part of London’s cinematic backdrop.
 There are also quieter corners—hidden streets and small passages—that capture the atmosphere fans often imagine when thinking of the wizarding world.

 The experience is flexible throughout, with your driver-guide sharing insights, stories, and connections to the films as you go, without overwhelming the day.
 Whether you’re a long-time fan or simply curious, the tour balances the Harry Potter theme with a broader look at London itself.
+We run the same format for music, and our black cab rock and roll tour of London takes in Abbey Road, Carnaby Street and the Royal Albert Hall.
+There is a second screen tour on the same principle, our Ted Lasso filming locations tour, which leaves central London for the riverside streets of Richmond upon Thames.

 Ready to experience the magic?
 Book your private Harry Potter London tour today and step into the world of wizardry.